random-satyajit/VCAP/README.md

 VCAP represents a sophisticated automation framework that transforms how we approach game user interface navigation and benchmarking.
 Think of it as your intelligent assistant that can "see" game interfaces just like a human would, but with the precision and consistency that only automated systems can provide.

-Originally conceived for Counter-Strike 2 benchmark automation, VCAP has evolved into a flexible platform capable of automating virtually any game's UI workflow.
+Originally conceived for games benchmark automation, VCAP has evolved into a flexible platform capable of automating virtually any game's/apss UI workflow.
 The key insight behind this system is that game interfaces, while visually complex, follow predictable patterns that can be understood through modern AI vision models.

 The system operates on a client-server architecture where your development machine/server acts as the "brain" that analyzes screenshots and makes decisions, while a remote System Under Test (SUT) serves as the "hands" that actually interact with the game.
 This separation allows you to run complex AI models on powerful hardware while testing games on different systems.